About the Wire Fox Terrier Dog Breed

 The Wire Fox Terrier was bred to be a bolting dog in fox hunting.
 It would run into fox holes and drive the fox out to the waiting hunters.
 Although it resembles its cousin, the Smooth Fox Terrier, the Wire Fox Terrier was bred independently in England during the 1800s.
-The breed remains a popular hunting breed today, and has even become favorite companion dog as well.
+The breed remains a popular hunting breed today and has become favorite companion dog as well.

 The Wire Fox Terrier has a small to medium build.
 Its head is triangular with a long narrow muzzle and semipricked ears.
 Its tail is medium in length and is held erect.